AugustoDiaz-Dev/JupyterNotebookProjects/README.md

 ## 🔍 Featured Projects

+Note: If needed, you can always find the datasets used in these notebooks inside the Datasets folder within this repository.

 ### 💳 Credit Default Risk Model Tuning (GridSearchCV)
 A financial classification project using the Taiwan Credit Default dataset.
 Compares Logistic Regression, KNN, and Random Forest with cross-validation, ROC AUC scoring, and SHAP explainability.